 - Career Exploration (Ideal for First & Second Year Students Who May Be Undecided on Their Major/Career Choice): This presentation will introduce resources for students to explore potential careers and begin the career planning process.

 - Resume Writing: This presentation will introduce resources to assist students in writing a professional resume.
 Activities will encourage participants to reflect upon and articulate professional and academic experiences gained during their time as a student.

 - Networking: This presentation will focus on how to leverage your social network in order to discover potential internship and career opportunities including using LinkedIn.
 Methods of effective networking, professional etiquette, and strategies for fostering connections will be discussed.

-- Job Search: This presentation will provide strategies for completing a successful internship or job search by finding opportunities of best fit through online resources, professional networking, and social media.
+- Design Your Search: This presentation will provide strategies for completing a successful internship or job search by finding opportunities of best fit through online resources, professional networking, and social media.

 - Interviewing: This presentation will identify key interview preparation tips as well as discuss how to articulate skills employers cite as most important in today’s job market using the STAR method.

-- Handshake for Students: This presentation will talk about how to help students maximize opportunities through Handshake.
+- Maximizing Your Opportunities Using Handshake: This presentation will talk about how to help students maximize opportunities through Handshake.